ecuber/scrambler/README.md

 All of Scrambler's commands have detailed documentation which can be found at https://docs.scramblr.app/docs.

 ## Want to contribute to the project or report a bug?
-  - Scrambler was built using [Klasa](https://klasa.js.org/#/) v0.5.0.
-Klasa has since been discontinued.
-View their documentation [here](https://klasa.js.org/#/docs/klasa/v0.5.0/Getting%20Started/GettingStarted)
+  - For direct contribution please see [CONTRIBUTING.md](https://github.com/ecuber/scrambler/tree/master/.github/CONTRIBUTING.md) (~/.github/CONTRIBUTING.md)
   - The Scrambler support server is available [here](https://discord.gg/GeQvStw).
 There are channels marked for for bug reports and suggestions.
-  - You may also suggest a command via the issue tracker or by contributing one directly.
+  - You may also suggest a command via the issue tracker.

 ## Bot Status:
 <a href="https://top.gg/bot/423530119836073986" >